mParticle/docs/src/pages/guides/platform-guide/introduction/index.md

     For most use cases, each workspace is its own domain, separate from other workspaces.
 Some information is shared across workspace boundaries:

-    *  [Audiences](/platform-guide/audiences/) are shared, allowing you to build an audience using data from more than one workspace.
+    *  [Audiences](/guides/platform-guide/audiences/overview/) are shared, allowing you to build an audience using data from more than one workspace.
     *  mParticle users (people authorized to access your mParticle organization) are shared across accounts and workspaces.

     Some mParticle accounts have over a dozen workspaces, while others have only one.
 How you organize data from your app ecosystem is entirely up to you.

 ### Using organizations, accounts, and workspaces

 Use organizations, accounts, and workspaces to manage multiple brands, regions, and to manage custom identity configurations and unique input/output requirements.
-You can also use mParticle features like [cross-account audience sharing](/guides/cross-account-audience-sharing) or [mulitworkspace real-time audiences](/guides/platform-guide/audiences/#real-time-audience-page).
+You can also use mParticle features like [cross-account audience sharing](/guides/cross-account-audience-sharing) or [multiple workspace real-time audiences](/guides/platform-guide/audiences/real-time/).

 To see which accounts and organizations are available: